What is an SQL Server backup?

 In this article, we will give you some basic and introductory information about SQL Server Backup files and processes.
 We will try to condense the essential information you need to know in the answers to three basic and most common questions.

-What is a SQL Server backup?
+What is an SQL Server backup?

 This is our first and logical question when you’ve just heard about a backup.
 The answer is quite simple.

-A SQL Server backup is the process of creating a file, called a backup file, of a SQL Server database.
+An SQL Server backup is the process of creating a file, called a backup file, of a SQL Server database.
 This file will contain the information in the database, and actually, it is just a copy of the data from the database.

-Just like you create copies of important files and store them on external HDD or on USB flash drives in order not to lose them, creating a backup of a database is the same process of saving the contents of a database in a file which you should store on a different physical drive.
+Just like you create copies of important files and store them on an external HDD or on USB flash drives in order not to lose them, creating a backup of a database is the same process of saving the contents of a database in a file that you should store on a different physical drive.

 If you want to keep your data safe and be protected against any unexpected disaster situation (either a natural disaster or a failure of your database server’s drive or entire machine), then creating a backup is the way.